 Scrutinize apps you download.
 Don’t trust all apps in the market.

-- Review the apps you trust – some apps may request access to your phone’s features that are designed to collect information about you and send to the developer.
+- Review the apps you trust.
+Some apps may request access to your phone’s features that are designed to collect information about you and send it to the developer.

-- Disable access that doesn’t make sense, after reviewing the settings and permissions of each app.
+- Disable access that doesn’t make sense when reviewing the settings and permissions of each app.

-- Enable find my phone (iPhone) or download a trusted app that will allow you track your phone if it’s lost.
+- Enable Find My Phone (iPhone) or download a trusted app that will allow you to track your phone if it’s lost.
 If your phone is stolen, this will help you work with the police.
-For help reviewing mobile device security software, see: http://www.ctia.org/your-wireless-life/consumer-tips/how-to-deter-smartphone-thefts-and-protect-your-data#anti-theft_apps
+Learn more about mobile device security.

 - Encrypt your device using device settings.
 (For example, Apple devices will automatically encrypt when you set a passcode.)
-If it gets stolen, the thief will not be able to see your personal content.
+If your device is stolen, the thief will not be able to see your personal content.

 - Be cautious with links everywhere, even on smartphones and tablets.
 Bad links in emails and online are always a threat.
 Mobile devices can also get viruses.

 - Do a factory reset before disposing of your device or when you get it back from it being lost or stolen.
-Don’t forget to destroy your storage and SIM cards before disposing.
+Don’t forget to destroy your storage and SIM cards before disposing of them.

-- Disable Bluetooth when you are not using it to prevent people from connecting to your device.
+- Disable Bluetooth when not in use to prevent people from connecting to your device.